jongoodnow/gitime/docs/invoices.rst

 --round [ROUNDING], --rounding [ROUNDING], -o [ROUNDING]
 ********************************************************

 Choose how to round hours worked on the invoice specified by :code:`name`.
-This defaults to the nearest hour.
+This defaults to the nearest quarter hour.
 For example, 2.71 hours will be rounded to 3 hours.
 If this setting is set to 0.5, 2.71 hours rounds to 2.5 hours.

 --list, -l
 **********